vippsas/vipps-developers/developer-resources/status-pages.md

 # Status pages

-We have several status pages.
-We strongly recommend subscribing to them.
-Note that you can also subscribe to updates for specific incidents:
+Find information about service interruptions on the following status pages:

 * Test environment: <https://vipps-test.statuspage.io>
 * Production environment: <https://vipps.statuspage.io>

+We strongly recommend that you subscribe to get notifications from these pages.

-You can use the Atom and RSS feeds on the status pages for integration with other systems.
+You can also use the Atom and RSS feeds on the status pages for integration with other systems.